jlooper/angular-starter/README.md

 # Angular Multi-Platform Starter

-Welcome to the Angular Multi-Platform Starter, the best place to get started building apps for the web, for native mobile with [NativeScript](https://www.nativescript.org/), and for desktop with [Electron](http://electron.atom.io/).
+The Angular Multi-Platform Starter is a cloneable template for building apps for the web, for native mobile with [NativeScript](https://www.nativescript.org/), and for desktop with [Electron](http://electron.atom.io/).
+The template contains a series of npm scripts for running your apps in these environments, as well as a set of conventions for sharing and forking your code for each ecosystem—web, native mobile, and desktop.

 * [Prerequisites](#prerequisites)
 * [Getting Started](#getting-started)